Carnagion/dissertation/interim/interim.typ

 = Introduction

-This project explores the integrated version of the aircraft runway sequencing and de-icing problem.
-It is an NP-hard problem @demaere-pruning-rules which involves assigning runways, take-off or landing times, and de-icing times to each aircraft from a given set in a way that complies with safety and operational requirements @lieder-scheduling-aircraft while minimising operational costs, fuel emissions, flight delays, and crew connection times.
+This project explores the integrated version of the aircraft runway sequencing and de-icing problem for a single runway and single de-icing station.
+It is a known NP-hard problem @demaere-pruning-rules which involves assigning runways, take-off or landing times, and de-icing times to each aircraft from a given set in a way that complies with safety and operational requirements @lieder-scheduling-aircraft while minimising operational costs, fuel emissions, flight delays, and crew connection times.

-== Background
+== Background <background>

 Aircraft taking off from or landing on a given airport must adhere to strict separation requirements that are dictated by the type of operation (i.e., taking off or landing), the aircraft classes of the preceding and succeeding operations, and the allocated time frame for the operation @lieder-scheduling-aircraft @lieder-dynamic-programming.
 De-icing must also be accounted for -- aircraft may be de-iced inside gates or at de-icing pads, which pushes back the take-off time of the aircraft (and consequently, those of the rest of the sequence) depending on the number of de-icing stations or rigs available at the time.
 An airport's maximum capacity and throughput -- the number of aircraft taking off or landing per unit of time -- is thus bounded by its runway capacity @lieder-dynamic-programming.
 Although it is possible to construct additional runways or airports, this is not always feasible due to the high costs of infrastructure and land.
 Therefore, efficient use and scheduling of runway operations is crucial for maximising the capacity of existing runways and airports @lieder-scheduling-aircraft @lieder-dynamic-programming.

 == Motivation

-Prior approaches to runway sequencing have employed a variety of methods -- both exact and heuristic-based -- such as first-come-first-serve (FCFS) @furini-improved-horizon, branch-and-bound, linear programming (LP) based tree search @beasley-scheduling-aircraft, dynamic programming @lieder-scheduling-aircraft @lieder-dynamic-programming., and mixed-integer programming (MIP) @lieder-dynamic-programming @avella-time-indexed.
+Prior approaches to runway sequencing have employed a variety of methods -- both exact and heuristic-based -- such as first-come-first-serve (FCFS) @furini-improved-horizon, branch-and-bound, linear programming (LP) based tree search @beasley-scheduling-aircraft, dynamic programming @lieder-scheduling-aircraft @lieder-dynamic-programming, and mixed-integer programming (MIP) @lieder-dynamic-programming @avella-time-indexed.
 Some have also incorporated a rolling horizon to lower the exponential computation time required for large problem instances @furini-improved-horizon @beasley-scheduling-aircraft.

 However, these approaches have focused primarily on generating optimal runway sequences or de-icing schedules in isolation or in a decomposed manner (i.e., generating solutions for the two problems independently of each other).
 There is a possibility that integrating the solutions of runway sequencing and de-icing yields more optimal results, and as such, the problem is ripe for investigation.
 This project is thus one of the first of its kind, and investigates four distinct approaches to determining the order of de-icing using three different algorithms.